How Does Where We Live, Work, Learn and Play Affect Our Health?

 Our health is largely influenced by the choices we make for ourselves and our families.
-But the conditions in the communities where Americans live, learn, work and play also play an important role in people's ability to make those healthy choices.
+And our ability to make healthy choices depends greatly on conditions in the conditions in communities where we live, learn, work and play.

 Research shows that communities with smoke-free air laws, access to healthy foods, quality affordable housing, good schools and safe places to play are healthier than those that don't.
 In fact, the economic, social and physical environments that surround us can have a much greater impact on our health than how often we go to the doctor's office.

-Targeted investments in our communitiescan help overcome these obstacles so that more Americans can lead healthy and productive lives.
+Targeted investments in proven policy and system changes in our communities can help overcome these obstacles so that more Americans can lead healthy and productive lives.